Koromix/rygel/web/koromix.dev/pages/rekord.md

 # Alternative: rekord init -C /path/to/config.ini
 ```

-This command will initialize the repository with a random 256-bit pair of asymmetric encryption keys.
+This command will initialize the repository with a random 256-bit master key.

+The command will give you this **master key** in base64 form.
+You should **store it in a secure place**, it can be used to read the data and reset user accounts even if the data.
+However, if it leaks, everyone will be able to decrypt your snapshots.

+A write-only key (a public key) is derived from this master (secret) key.
 Both keys are stored encrypted in the repository, each with a dedicated password that will be provided to you:

-- The **full-access password**, which allows writing and reading from the repository
+- *Master password*, which allows writing and reading from the repository
-- The **write-only password**, which can only be used to create snapshots but cannot be used to list or restore existing snapshots
+- *Write-only password*, which can be used to create snapshots but cannot be used to list or restore existing snapshots

-These passwords **cannot be retrieved later on**, so you must store them or your data will be lost!
+Please store these passwords securely.
+However, if you lose them, you will still be able to reset them as long as you have the **master key**.
+This one, you must not lose or leak!

 ## Create snapshots